jgm/pandoc/man/man1/pandoc.1.md

 Pandoc converts files from one markup format to another.
-It can read markdown and (subsets of) reStructuredText, HTML, and LaTeX, and it can write markdown, reStructuredText, HTML, LaTeX, groff man, RTF, DocBook XML, and S5 HTML slide shows.
+It can read markdown and (subsets of) reStructuredText, HTML, and LaTeX, and it can write markdown, reStructuredText, HTML, LaTeX, ConTeXt, groff man, RTF, DocBook XML, and S5 HTML slide shows.

 If no *input-file* is specified, input is read from STDIN.